William Wells Brown: Literary works

 When Brown lived in Britain, he wrote more works, including travel accounts and plays.
 His first novel, entitled Clotel, or, The President's Daughter: a Narrative of Slave Life in the United States, was published in London in 1853.
 It portrays the fictional plight of two mulatto (mixed-race) daughters born to Thomas Jefferson and one of his slaves.
 His novel is believed to be the first written by an African American.

 Historically, Jefferson's household was known to include numerous mixed-race slaves, and there were rumors since the early 19th century that he had children with a slave, Sally Hemings.
 In 1826 Jefferson freed five mixed-race slaves in his will; most historians now believe that two brothers, Madison and Eston Hemings, were among his four surviving children from his long-term forced relationship with Sally Hemings.

 As Brown's novel was first published in England and not until later in the United States, it is not the first novel by an African American published in the US.
-This credit goes to either Harriet Wilson's Our Nig (1859) or Julia C. Collins' The Curse of Caste; or The Slave Bride (1865).
+This credit goes to either Harriet Wilson's Our Nig (1859) or Julia C. Collins's The Curse of Caste; or The Slave Bride (1865).

 Most scholars agree that Brown is the first published African-American playwright.
 Brown wrote two plays after his return to the US: Experience; or, How to Give a Northern Man a Backbone (1856, unpublished and no longer extant) and The Escape; or, A Leap for Freedom (1858).
 He read the latter aloud at abolitionist meetings in lieu of the typical lecture.

 Brown continually struggled with how to represent slavery "as it was" to his audiences.
 For instance, in an 1847 lecture to the Female Anti-Slavery Society of Salem, Massachusetts, he said: "Were I about to tell you the evils of Slavery, to represent to you the Slave in his lowest degradation, I should wish to take you, one at a time, and whisper it to you.
 Slavery has never been represented; Slavery never can be represented."

 Brown also wrote several histories, including: St. Domingo: Its Revolution and Its Patriots (1855), a history of the Haitian Revolution; The Black Man: His Antecedents, His Genius, and His Achievements (1863); The Negro in the American Rebellion (1867), considered the first historical work about black soldiers in the American Revolutionary War; and The Rising Son (1873).
 His last book was another memoir, My Southern Home (1880).